stolostron/labs/introduction-to-gitops-and-policies/02_deploying_apps_to_clusters.md

         ![App Services](assets/ex1_services.png)
 3. Using the ACM Console
     1. Login into ACM Console
-    2. Go to `Manage Applications`
+    2. Go to `Menu -> Manage Applications`
-    3. From the application list select `reverse-words-dev-app`
+    3. From the application list select `reversewords-dev-app`

         ![ACM Apps](assets/ex1_acm_app_1.png)
     4. Here you will see the application topology

-        > **NOTE**: Application topology will not show correctly for this example due to a bug: https://github.com/open-cluster-management/backlog/issues/1487

         ![ACM Apps](assets/ex1_acm_app_2.png)